Lazy-Day-Tech/TapTrack-User-Reference/docs/Changelog/Beta-1.5.7.md

   - Added Version Management to LoginPage and ModeSelectionPage to make it easier manage which version is installed
   - Icons in RepairMenu are now dynamically sized for better device support
   - Improved styling in ModeSelectionPage
+  - Improved efficiency of filter logic across Shuttle Management Module and BookingRecordView
+  - Added pagination support to `fetchUserRoles()` allowing over 100 roles to exist
+  - Improved filtering logic in `ReportLookupPage` and `ManualInputV2`
+  - Added "Unknown" rental when no registered rental items are known for rentals, but rentals are associated in `BookingRecordView` and `ManualInputV2`
 - **Fixes**:
   - Fixed Shuttle Report datetime varying timezone support
     - New ShuttleReportV2